Yellow jersey statistics: Per country

-The yellow jersey has been awarded to 25 different countries since 1903.
+The yellow jersey has been awarded to 25 countries since 1903.
 In the table below, "Jerseys" indicates the number of yellow jerseys that were given to cyclists of each country.
 "Tour wins" stands for the number of tour wins by cyclists of that country, "Points" for the number of times the points classification was won by cyclist of that country, "Mountains" for the number of times the mountains classification in the Tour de France was won by a cyclist of that country, and "Young rider" for the number of times the young rider classification was won by a cyclist of that country.

 The "Most recent holder" column shows the cyclist of the country that wore the yellow jersey most recently.
-The "Different holders" column gives the number of different cyclists of the country that wore the yellow jersey.
+The "Different holders" column gives the number of cyclists of the country that wore the yellow jersey.

 Yellow jersey retirees

 There have been sixteen instances where a rider quit the Tour for any reason while wearing the yellow jersey.